Days out in and around Torquay-Our recommendations

 Meadfoot beach is a firm favourite with the locals with plenty of parking nearby or you can access via the coast path.
 There are steep steps down to the beach which is sand and shingle and a great place if you like to swim.
 You’ll see all types of small craft such as canoes and paddle boards being launched off the beach so it’s great for a bit of people spotting too.
 The lovely Meadfoot beach cafe at the top has stunning views!

 Babbacombe Beach can be accessed via a steep, wooded walk down from Babbacombe Downs or via the Victorian Babbacombe Cliff railway.
-A very popular beach with the lovely 3 Degrees West cafe and a gift shop selling buckets & spades etc. You can often hire pedalos in high season.
+A very popular beach with the lovely 3 Degrees West cafe and a gift shop selling buckets & spades etc. Watersports hire available in high season.
 Lovely walks can be enjoyed through the steep woodland with spectacular coastal views.

 Goodrington Sands is a very popular, family friendly sandy beach near Paignton.
 It has many facilities: toilets, cafes, watersports & wetsuit hire, shops, pub/restaurant, amusement arcade and Splashdown Water Park.
 There are two large car parks.
 One end of the beach is dog friendly all year round.